Daduli/Boot2Root/writeup2.md

 ./dirty root
 ```

-The program creates a thread to exploit the race condition, allowing it to create a new user with root privileges.\
+The program creates a thread that repetitively writes to a copy of the `/etc/passwd` file while simultaneously attempting to read from it.
+This triggers a race condition, as the file can only be accessed for reading or writing at any given time, allowing the exploit to create a new user with root privileges in the process.\
 Finally, we can log in as the newly created user, `firefart`, who has root privileges, as confirmed by using the **id** command.

-Another way to gain `root` access!
+Another way to gain **root** access!